Prime element: Definition

 Interest in prime elements comes from the fundamental theorem of arithmetic, which asserts that each nonzero integer can be written in essentially only one way as 1 or −1 multiplied by a product of positive prime numbers.
 This led to the study of unique factorization domains, which generalize what was just illustrated in the integers.

 Being prime is relative to which ring an element is considered to be in; for example, 2 is a prime element in Z but it is not in Z[i], the ring of Gaussian integers, since 2 = (1 + i)(1 − i) and 2 does not divide any factor on the right.

 Connection with prime ideals

 An ideal I in the ring R (with unity) is prime if the factor ring R/I is an integral domain.
+Equivalently, I is prime if whenever $ab \in I$ then either $a \in I$ or $b \in I$.

 In an integral domain, a nonzero principal ideal is prime if and only if it is generated by a prime element.